janaya/agave/docs/usage.rst

 	(agaveenv)$ python manage.py generate_AAbx_models

-Initialising projects from an external database
+Initializing projects from an external database
 ====================================================================

 You can also load the dataset and generate the broader patterns relations in